Viththal-K/Maze-Solver/README.md

 # Maze-Solver

-This project is a maze solver that utilizes Depth First Search (DFS) and Breadth First Search (BFS) algorithm to find the solution.
+This project is a maze solver that utilizes Depth First Search (DFS) algorithm to find the solution.
 The project uses the pyamaze library in Python to provide a visual representation of the maze and the path the algorithm follows when finding a solution.

 ## Requirements